Microsoft Dynamics 365 Project Management

 Analysis and Design:

-The analysis and design phase is an important phase in which the customer and Dialog Dynamics teams come together to begin the process of mapping business processes and designing the Dynamics AX, NAV, or 365 solution.
+The analysis and design phase is an important phase in which the customer and Dialog Dynamics teams come together to begin the process of mapping business processes and designing the Dynamics 365 or NAV solution.
 A number of workshops will be held to discuss the customer’s requirements in each key functional area.
 Planning is a key part of this phase with a final project plan, success criteria and the project scope developed.

 Build and Configure:

 The build & configure phase involves a number of different elements undertaken by Dialog Dynamics and the customer.
-The first element in this phase is the configuration and build of Dynamics AX, NAV or 365 which involves installing and configuring the software as per the configuration requirements documented during the analysis and design phase.
+The first element in this phase is the configuration and build of Dynamics 365 ERP, HR or Customer Engagement, which involves installing and configuring the software as per the configuration requirements documented during the analysis and design phase.
 A key element for this phase is completing development or enhancement work identified in the analysis and design phase.
 The other components of this phase are data migration and user testing and acceptance (UAT).

 Deploy and Operate:

-Within deploy and operate phase the customer will begin to drive their Microsoft Dynamics AX, NAV, or 365 solution with Dialog Dynamics providing onsite assistance.
+Within deploy and operate phase the customer will begin to drive their Microsoft Dynamics 365, NAV, Payroll and HR solution with Dialog Dynamics providing onsite assistance.
 Important components of this phase are undertaking refresher training and the Go Live.

 For each project we create a SharePoint project site that acts as a central repository for all project information that can be accessed by Dialog Dynamics and the customer.
 We have developed standardised project templates as well as an on-line Action Log, Risk Register, Issues Log and Change Control Register that help us actively manage the project whilst staying focussed on achieving the major project milestones.
 The SharePoint Project site is open to all project team members and facilitates open communication within the project.